 Our promoters can be designed for constitutive or inducible gene expression in any eukaryotic system, enhancing protein levels to further improve biopharmaceutical manufacturing processes and produce protein with the correct post-translational modifications, ultimately reducing production costs.
-To meet our partners’ needs, we can select candidates from existing promoter libraries or engage in a design and development program to deliver promoters with particular criteria that are unique to a partner's specific application.
+We can select candidates from existing promoter libraries or engage in a design and development program to deliver promoters with particular criteria that are unique to the specific application.

 Production of Simple or Complex Protein Products